sh123/codec2_talkie/README.md

   - For KISS encapsulated audio frames command above could be used, but instead of `cat` use https://pypi.org/project/kiss/
 - **App is not installed** error when installing new application
   - Uninstall previous version and try to install again
+- Cannot install application from unknown source
+  - You need to allow installation of apps from unknown sources from Android settings, or just install Android Studio and build-install application yourself

 # KISS command extensions
 KISS command extensions are used for radio module control and signal report events on port 0, command for radio control is defined as 6 (KISS SetHardware) and signal report command as 7.
 Radio modules/modems can implement these commands, so they will be controllable from the application and application will be able to show signal levels on S-meter.